 Synchronous rectification reduces conduction losses in the rectifier by replacing the normal low-side Schottky catch diode with a low-resistance MOSFET switch.
-The internal pulldown transistor that drives DL low is robust, with a 1.6Ω (typ) on-resistance.
-This low onresistance helps prevent DL from being pulled up during the fast rise time of the LX node, due to capacitive coupling from the drain to the gate of the low-side synchronous rectifier MOSFET.
-Applications with high input voltages and long-inductive driver traces can require additional gate-to-source capacitance.
+The internal pulldown transistor that drives DL low is robust, with a 2 Ω (typ) on-resistance.
+This low on-resistance helps prevent DL from being pulled up during the fast rise time of the LX node, due to capacitive coupling from the drain to the gate of the low-side synchronous rectifier MOSFET.
+Applications with high-input voltages and long-inductive driver traces can require additional gate-to-source capacitance.
 This ensures that fast-rising LX edges do not pull up the low-side MOSFET's gate, causing shoot-through currents.
-The capacitive coupling between LX and DL created by the MOSFET's gate-to-drain capacitance (CGD = C{RSS}), gate-to-source capacitance (C{GS} = C{ISS} -CGD), and additional board parasitic should not exceed the following minimum threshold:
+The capacitive coupling between LX and DL created by the MOSFET's gate-todrain capacitance ($C{GD} = C{RSS}$), gate-to-source capacitance ($C{GS} = C{ISS} - C{GD}$), and additional board parasitic should not exceed the following minimum threshold:

-$$V{GS(TH)} > V{SUP} \left(\frac{C{RSS}}{C{ISS}} \right)$$
+$$V{GS(TH)} > V{SUP}\left(\frac{C{RSS}}{C{ISS}}\right)$$

-Although a low resistive path from DH and DL to the MOSFET gates is encouraged, there are cases where series resistors can be added.
+Although a low-resistive path from DH and DL to the MOSFET gates is encouraged, there are cases where series resistors can be added.
 For instance, a series resistor can be added to the DL path.
-However, in this case, should have at least as much resistance in series with the BST capacitor to help prevent shoot-through current.
+However, in this case, the design should have at least as much resistance in series with the BST cap in order to help prevent shoot-through current.